 II.
 REPORTING RESPONSIBILITY

-1. Individuals who believe or have knowledge that an act of research misconduct is occurring or has
+1. Any individual or review committee who believes or has knowledge that an act of research misconduct is occurring or has

-occurred shall notify the Research Integrity Officer orally or in writing.1 The oral or written allegation(s) shall include a description of the nature of the perceived misconduct and any
+occurred has a reporting responsibility, and shall notify the Research Integrity Officer orally or in writing.
+The oral or written allegation(s) shall include a description of the nature of the perceived misconduct and any

 evidence in support of such claims.
 No anonymously delivered allegations will be acted upon.

-2. Research Integrity Officer shall immediately notify Provost* of any allegations that are under inquiry.
+2. The Research Integrity Officer shall immediately notify Provost* of any allegations that are under inquiry.

-3. Dean of the Division of Research and Graduate Studies (DDRGS)* shall advise all levels of
+3. The Dean of the Division of Research and Graduate Studies (DDRGS)* shall advise all levels of

 review with regard to research issues, including government policies and regulations of the

 relevant funding agency.
-DDRGS* serves as the Research Integrity Officer.
+The DDRGS* serves as the Research Integrity Officer.

-4. Associate Vice President for Faculty Affairs* shall be consulted with regard to due process rights
+4. The Associate Vice President for Faculty Affairs* shall be consulted with regard to due process rights

 of the respondent and other procedural questions.